-You can discover all this on a range of walks and hikes, some quite easy, others very challenging, sometimes requiring mountaineering experience, but in all cases there are advantages to seeking the help of an experienced guide.
+You can discover all this on a range of walks and hikes, some quite easy, others more challenging, requiring mountaineering experience and perhaps the valuable assistance of an experienced guide.

-To provide this help, the province's tourist offices, societies, cultural associations and local museums organise a series of tours every year with a historical expert.
+To provide this help, the province's tourist offices, societies, cultural associations and local museums organise a series of tours every year with local mountain and walking guides.
 This gives an added value to discovering what remains - and much has been salvaged and restored - of a front line that ran for 350 km from Ortles to the Marmolada, passing through the Presena and Adamello group, the Giudicarie and Valle di Ledro mountains, the peaks of south-eastern Trentino, Pasubio and the Altipiani di Folgaria, Lavarone & Luserna, as well as Lake Garda, Vallagarina, and the Fiemme, Fassa and Primiero valleys.

-Full details on these walks and hikes, including dates and itineraries, can be found on the website trentinograndeguerra.it
+Full details of these walks and hikes, including dates and itineraries, can be found on the website trentinograndeguerra.it